 The dessert section is not to be overlooked here.
 Dame serves an Eton Mess which will make you feel like you’ve entered a dream world.
 Think crunchy meringues, fresh whipped cream, and sweet berries served in a sundae saucer.

-Next on our list, is the pandemic-founded Vestry.
+Next on our list, is the pandemic-founded Vestry for seafood lovers.

 Vestry is the ideal restaurant if you’re planning a day of culture, or sophistication.
 Situated between art studios and modern museums, Vestry is a charming authentic seafood restaurant.
 Vestry is an innovative restaurant that binds fine cuisine and artistic plating to the realm of seafood.
 Vestry is brought to you by the renowned, classically trained chef, Shaun Hergatt.
 Chef Hergatt is most known for his technical cooking skills and his picturesque plating.